Register | Log in | Shop Online | Donate | Join the Legion | Legion A-Z

 People have held blood drives and given blood since community service became an American value.
 It's only natural that The American Legion - with community service as one of its pillars - be heavily involved in blood donation efforts.

 The American Legion Blood Donor Program has existed officially since 1942 to help that cause.
 Each year - especially since 9/11 - Legionnaires have donated in spades, and departments have coordinated efforts at the post level.
-Blood Donor Program awards are given annually at the national convention, honoring departments in two areas: for post participation and individual Legionnaire participation.
+The Blood Donor Program honors those departments that best participate in blood-donation efforts, recognizing departments in two areas: for post participation and individual Legionnaire participation.
 Post participation awards are given to departments with the highest number of participating posts.
 Individual participation awards are given to departments with the highest percentage of individuals giving blood to the program.
-Departments are separated into five categories, according to membership size, and honored.
+Departments are separated into five categories (see below), according to membership size, and honored.

 Departments also award certificates to posts or individuals who make outstanding contributions or have an outstanding record in blood donor activities.
 These certificates are signed by department commanders and adjutants.
 Posts present these awards - signed by post commanders and adjutants - to Legionnaires and non-Legionnaires for exceptional performance in the American Legion Blood Donor Program.